-With Choice IRA, Bitcoin custody depends on the plan you choose.
+With Choice IRA, custody depends on the plan you choose.

-The No Annual Fee plan puts your Bitcoin “in motion.”
+The No Annual Fee plan puts your crypto “in motion.”
 This means Choice lends your assets to other institutions, similar to how a bank lends out your deposits to make money.

 In practice, cold storage means storing your cryptocurrency in a paper wallet or hardware wallet.
 Neither of these is connected to the internet.
 You can learn more about how cold storage works here.